marxin/texi2rst-generated/sphinx/gfortran/naming-and-argument-passing-conventions.rst

 procedure pointers, the pointer itself is passed such that it can be modified without affecting the caller.

-..
-FIXME: Document how VALUE is handled for CHARACTER, TYPE,

-..
-CLASS and arrays, i.e. whether the copy-in is done in the caller

-.. or in the callee.
+.. todo:: Document how VALUE is handled for CHARACTER, TYPE, CLASS and arrays, i.e. whether the copy-in is done in the caller or in the callee.

 For Boolean (``LOGICAL``) arguments, please note that GCC expects only the integer value 0 and 1.
 If a GNU Fortran ``LOGICAL``